Item 30: Write more than unit tests

 The other common form of test included with a Rust project is integration tests, held under tests/.
 Each file in that directory is run as a separate test program that executes all of the functions marked with #[test].

-Integration tests do not have access to crate internals, and so act as black-box tests that can only exercise the public API of the crate.
+Integration tests do not have access to crate internals and so act as behavior tests that can exercise only the public API of the crate.

 Doc Tests